 Yeah.
-So just coming on to the patient's health and welfare, the a five of the chiropractic and the C six of the Osteopath, this is about being aware of your wider role as a health care professional to contribute to enhancing the health and well being of your patients.
-So just things to think about around this are shared and shared decision making, signposting them to wellness services, so cessation of smoking, health management, weight management, good mental health, maybe you know, a therapist, maybe a nutritionist, and find your sort of own hub of specialties in your area that you can signpost these people on to and think about dementia patients, if any of you have treat frail elderly, who may have dementia, or their capacity may fluctuate, just think about fitting around them rather than them sitting around you because people with short term memory loss and early stages of dementia can have capacity at times, and they're much better in the morning.
-So just think about often the morning appointments, those sorts of things just to sort of, sort of think about and then the last one is the A six which is treat patients in a hygienic and safe environment, and making sure that your practice is safe, clean and hygienic and compliant with health and safety.
-So just some of the things about well, how do I know how do I how do I?
-How do I know what I'm doing there?
+So just coming on to the patient's health and welfare, the A5 of the chiropractic and the C6 of the osteopath, this is about being aware of your wider role as a health care professional to contribute to enhancing the health and well-being of your patients.
+So just things to think about around this are shared decision making, signposting them to wellness services, so cessation of smoking, health management, weight management, good mental health, maybe you know, a therapist, maybe a nutritionist, and find your sort of own hub of specialties in your area that you can signpost these people on to and think about dementia patients, if any of you have to treat frail elderly, who may have dementia, or their capacity may fluctuate, just think about fitting around them rather than them fitting around you.
+Because people with short term memory loss and early stages of dementia can have capacity at times, and they're much better in the morning.
+So just think about offering them morning appointments, those sorts of things just to sort of think about and then the last one is the A6, which is treat patients in a hygienic and safe environment, and making sure that your practice is safe, clean and hygienic and compliance with health and safety.
+So just some of the things about well, I don't know, how do I know what I'm doing there?
 So just some of the things that you can think about in your practice.
-So have a daily cleaning schedule for sanitary areas for fans, air conditioners, telephones, desks, computer keyboards, think about risk assessment assessment for Legionella.
+So have a daily cleaning schedule for sanitary areas. for fans, air conditioners, telephones, desks, computer keyboards, think about risk assessment for legionella.
 Is your floor easy to clean?
 Have you got suitable furniture that can be wiped down?
-Use paper towels don't use bar soap.
-In physios, they need to have a sharps policy and how they dispose of that.
-The waste.
+Use paper towels, don't use bar soap.
+In physics, they need to have a sharps policy and how they dispose of that waste.
 Think about your hand hygiene.
 Have a hand hygiene policy.
-And again, PPE, which we are just coming.
-You know, there's lots of things around PPE at the moment.
+And again, PPE which we are just coming, there's lots of things around PPE at the moment.
 So those are just some things to think about.
-If you're if you're how will I evidence that I haven't I run a safe, hygienic space.
-So it's all about infection prevention and control, and just doing an audit, you should do an annual audit, you know, just think about doing an annual audit, I mean the physio we have to but in, you know in the other professions, just think about auditing your health and your infection prevention and control, just so that you can see that you are doing all these things.
+How will I evidence that I run a safe, hygienic space.
+So it's all about infection prevention and control, and just doing an audit, you should do an annual audit, you know, just think about doing an annual audit, I mean, in physic we have to but in the other professions, just think about auditing your health and your infection prevention and control, just so that you can see that you are doing all these things.
 And there's your evidence if anybody was to ask you.

-We're gonna have to come to the end of the show very shortly.
-Sara, I was just going to ask most of the people watching this show don't want to do audits, and they don't want to have the policy writing and stuff like that.
+We're gonna have to come to the end of the show very shortly, Sarah, I was just going to ask, most of the people watching this show don't want to do audits, and they don't want to have to have policy writing and stuff like that.
 So where do they get the templates?

-We've got them all on our store we thought you might have yes we do.
-You can do them yourself or we've got everything on the store I think so this is gonna run through a few things that that we that we've got.
+We've got them all on our store.

+I thought you might have.

+Yes, we do.
+You can do them yourself, or we've got everything on the store, I think Sandra is going to run through a few things that we that we've got.